smallkirby/lysithea/docs/TUTORIAL.md

 hogehoge
 ```

-`lysithea` compiles your exploit, copies it in extracted filesystem, re-compress filesystem, and start QEMU to run exploit.
+`lysithea` compiles your exploit, copies it in an extracted filesystem, re-compresses the filesystem, and starts QEMU to run exploit.

 After this try, you enter `Ctrl+C` and notice that below message is shown: